 6. Repeat the throw and adjust

 Throw the axe a few more times from the exact same point, using the exact same technique.
 Watch how the axe strikes the target and adjust your distance accordingly.
+Move a half a step forward at a time if you’ve over rotated, or half step backwards at a time if you’ve under rotated.
+With more axe throwing experience, you’ll be able to make faster adjustments and dial in your throws quicker.

-Throw an Axe: Just one!
+Throw One Axe: Just one!

 If you’re throwing axes with your children, use just one axe.
 One.
 Just one.
 Don’t even bring another axe out of the shop or truck.
 With one axe, you can control exactly who is handling a weapon at all times.
 You’ll know where all the sharp, pointy objects are.

-Create a safe zone before you throw an axe
+Create a safe zone before axe throwing

 When you’re throwing, you’ll want to know where your family members are.
 Create a safe zone at least 15 feet to the left or right of the throwing lane and tell your kids that’s where they need to stand.
 I like to use my vehicle as the safe zone, requiring them to lean against it while they aren’t throwing.